HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ## Visual Stability {#visual-stability}

 Visual stability on a website refers to the consistency and predictability of visual elements as the page loads and users interact with it.
 A visually stable website ensures that content does not unexpectedly shift, move, or change layout, which can disrupt the user experience.
-These shifts often happen due to assets without specified dimensions (images and videos), third-party ads, heavy fonts, etc. The primary metric for measuring visual stability is [Cumulative Layout Shift](https://web.dev/cls/) (CLS).
+These shifts often happen due to assets without specified dimensions (images and videos), third-party ads, heavy fonts, etc. The primary metric for measuring visual stability is <a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLS).

 ### Cumulative Layout Shift (CLS) {#cumulative-layout-shift-(cls)}

-[CLS](https://web.dev/articles/cls) measures the biggest burst of layout shift scores for any unexpected layout shifts that happen while a page is open.
+<a hreflang="en" href="https://web.dev/articles/cls">CLS</a> measures the biggest burst of layout shift scores for any unexpected layout shifts that happen while a page is open.
 Layout shifts occur when a visible element changes its position from one place to another.

 A CLS score of 0.1 or less is considered good, meaning the page offers a visually stable experience, while scores between 0.1 and 0.25 indicate the need for improvement, and scores above 0.25 are considered poor, indicating that users may experience disruptive, unexpected layout shifts.